bermi/snapdir/.gatesmith/state.md

 > Derived from `.gatesmith/gates.yaml` — re-projected by the PM at the end of every
 > tick.
 Do not edit by hand; edit `gates.yaml` instead.

-## ▶ Phase 11 — Modernize & de-bash (in progress) — 67/82 gates passed
+## ▶ Phase 11 — Modernize & de-bash (in progress) — 68/82 gates passed

+`adr-records` ✅ PASSED (git 9464f77) — `docs/adr/` now holds 26 MADR ADRs + an index (0024 retires the oracle / supersedes 0001; 0025 keep-native-certs; 0026 latest-deps-with-3-day-cooldown).

 The Bash→Rust port (Phases 0–10) is **complete & verified, 67/67**.
 The operator opened **Phase 11** (plan: `~/.claude/plans/can-we-do-the-foamy-pike.md`) — 15 new gates to: **(A)** remove the legacy Bash oracle + all references (full cut; the byte-contract is re-anchored as pure-Rust golden-constant compat tests + `manifest-format.sha.lock`), **(B)** upgrade all deps to latest with a **≥3-day cooldown** (Dependabot/Renovate + a crates.io `created_at` check; unify rustls 0.23 / hyper-rustls 0.27 / hyper 1.x / latest AWS SDK / unpin google-cloud-storage, keep ring + native-certs), **(C)** modernize the Docker image (scratch + musl + CA roots; self-contained root Dockerfile), **(D)** author `docs/adr/` (~25 ADRs), **(E)** finalize README/docs.